 (Curriculum, Field Activity, Grade 7-12)

 (Shipwreck Training, Education, Archaeology & Research).
 Provides lessons for grades 4-8 which focus on the Maritime Heritage and culture of the Lake Erie region.
 These easy to facilitate lessons include navigation, local shipwrecks, skills of a sailor, weather impacts and historical development of merchant shipping.
-Addition links and resources are included in the CD version.
-Contact David Boughton for a copy of the CD.

 (S.T.E.A.R. overview, Curriculum, Grade 4-8)